yalamaster/ingcontest/README.md

 ING Contest: who writes the best document reading tool

 In this contest you are gonna play with opensource OCR tooling.
 The contest is based on real project.
-Due to migration of all archives to a new archive, documents where stored under wrong contractnumbers.
-Before putting the documents in the target archive the correct documentsnumbers must be retracted from the contract using OCR tooling.
+Due to migration of old archives to a new archive, documents where stored under wrong contractnumbers.
+Before putting the documents in the target archive the correct documentsnumbers must be extracted from the contract using OCR tooling.

 Unfortunately all documents were not scanned very accurate, so you need to do some tricks to retrieve the right contractnumbers.
 Can you write a DocumentProcessor class that recognises all